-Pipeline Execution Context
+Pipeline Stage Execution Context

-Stage

 Setup ReFrame

-Compile ReFrame if build_locally or local is True or ifforce-local is passed, partition other-
+Compile ReFrame if build_locally or local is True, partition otherwise.

-wise.

-Run ReFrame if local is True or if force-local is passed, partition otherwise.
+Run ReFrame if local is True, partition otherwise.

 Sanity ReFrame

 Performance ReFrame

 Cleanup ReFrame

 It should be noted that even if the partition execution context is local, it is treated differently from the ReFrame execution context.
 For example, a test executing in the ReFrame context will not respect the max\jobs partition configuration option, even if the partition is local.
-To control the concurrency of the ReFrame execution context, users should set the systems[].max\local\jobs option instead.
+To control the concurrency of the ReFrame execution context, users should set the max\local\jobs option instead.